pattonsgirl/CS3900-AppSoftwareDev/DatabaseDesign/Assignment-5.md

 Score: /6 points

 README contains:
-- Updated create scripts using peer review feedback (1 pt) /1
+- Your group's scripts to create your group's physical database (1 pt) /1
 - Descriptions of common database concepts (1 pt) /1
 - SQL queries for your group project theme (3 pts) /3
 - Description of your SQL queries (1 pt) /1